wofcdrma/SteamDepotManifest-PSWrapper/README.md

 <br>
 <br>

-You can find DepotIDs and ManifestIDs on [SteamDB](https://steamdb.info/), or by using the Steam Console, if you are familiar.
+You can find Depot IDs and Manifest IDs on [SteamDB](https://steamdb.info/), or the latest Manifest ID of a depot by using the Steam Console, if you are familiar.
 <br>
 <br>